-In this work, the heat flux relaxation rates Eqs.~(\ref{relax_Qt_VHS})-(\ref{relax_Qr_VHS}) obtained through theoretical derivation provide an explicit and analytical result, which establishes a theoretical foundation for analyzing the heat flux relaxation process.
-Specifically, the heat flux relaxation coefficients $A_\mathit{ij}$ for the VHS model can be expressed analytically as:
+In this work, the specific and analytical relaxation rates derived from the Pullin equation provide a more complete and explicit theoretical foundation for analyzing relaxation processes.
+These relaxation rates exhibit good consistency in form with the classical relaxation framework given by Eqs.~(\ref{Jeans_Tt})-(\ref{relax_Qr_VHS}).
+In particular, the heat flux relaxation coefficients, which remain unspecified in the classical framework, can be explicitly expressed via these analytical results as:

-According to the derived heat flux relaxation coefficients in Eq.~(\ref{Aij}), the heat flux relaxation coefficients depend on the viscosity index $\omega$, the rotational collision number $Z_{\rm{rot}}$, and the translational-to-rotational temperature ratio $T_{\rm{t}}/T_{\rm{r}}$.
+According to the explicit expression in Eq.~(\ref{Aij}), the heat flux relaxation coefficients depend on the viscosity index $\omega$, the rotational collision number $Z_{\rm{rot}}$, and the translational-to-rotational temperature ratio $T_{\rm{t}}/T_{\rm{r}}$.
 The viscosity index $\omega $ and the rotational collision number ${{Z}_{\rm{rot}}}$ reflect the effects of shear viscosity and bulk viscosity on the thermal relaxation process respectively.
 This influence has a clear physical basis: exchanges of molecular momentum and energy between translational and rotational modes manifest macroscopically as shear viscosity Eq.~(\ref{pullin_shear}) and bulk viscosity Eq.~(\ref{pullin_bulk}), and these momentum and energy exchanges also influence higher-order heat flux.
+Specifically, the heat flux relaxation coefficients exhibit a linear relationship with $1/{{Z}_{\rm{rot}}}$.
 In the limit ${{Z}_{\rm{rot}}}\to \infty $, ${{A}_{\rm{tt}}}$ approaches ${2}/{3}$ (i.e., the Prandtl number), ${{A}_{\rm{rr}}}$ approaches the Schmidt number (Sc), while ${{A}_{\rm{tr}}}$ and ${{A}_{\rm{rt}}}$ tend to zero.
 This corresponds to the case of elastic collisions, where the relaxations of translational and rotational heat fluxes are decoupled.
-Notably, the dependence on ${{T}_{\rm{t}}}/{{T}_{\rm{r}}}$, which quantifies the degree of thermodynamic non-equilibrium in the flow, indicates that heat flux relaxation is affected by the evolving non-equilibrium conditions.
-Specifically, the relaxation coefficients characterizing the influence of translational heat flux, ${{A}_{\rm{tt}}}$ and ${{A}_{\rm{rt}}}$, depend on ${{T}_{\rm{t}}}/{{T}_{\rm{r}}}$.
-Moreover, in terms of their specific numerical values, the self-influence coefficients ${{A}_{\rm{tt}}}$ and ${{A}_{\rm{rr}}}$ are positive.
-Because of the negative sign in Eq.~(\ref{heatflux_relax}), the translational and rotational heat fluxes effectively attenuate their own relaxation.
-Similarly, the cross-influence coefficients ${{A}_{\rm{tr}}}$ and ${{A}_{\rm{rt}}}$ are negative, which in practice leads to an reinforcing effect.
-For example, a large translational heat flux promotes an increase in the rotational heat flux via the coupled relaxation process.
+This behavior of the relaxation coefficients with respect to the rotational collision number is corroborated by DSMC-based investigations that extract heat flux relaxation rates \citep{li2021uncertainty}.